 The Film Now Festival was founded in 2015 with a mission to guide young people to the art of filmmaking.
-Taking inspiration from the Media Arts program at Germantown Academy, Film Now offers high school students from all over the world the chance to submit original short films to be juried by a panel of industry experts.
-With more than 150 submissions considered in its first two years, Film Now has succeeded in growing a diverse and talented community of filmmakers.
+Film Now offers local high school students from all over the region the chance to submit original short films to be juried by a panel of industry experts.
+With more than 200 submissions considered in its first three years, FilmNow has succeeded in growing a diverse and talented community of filmmakers.

 See the winning films